Calling It: Sequins Are For Everyday Now

 After a year of staying primarily at home and dressing for comfort (my tracksuit collection pulled double duty as both physical and emotional sources of support), we’ve been sartorially stunted so to speak, and people are starting to feel it, experiencing what Shakaila Forbes-Bell , Afterpay's in-house fashion psychologist, describes as “loungewear fatigue.”
 (Think, a fashion version of Groundhog Day but with leggings and elastic waistbands.)

 While our quarantine essentials like comfy pants and cozy slippers will continue to translate into real-world outfits like jeggings and sneakers, we are more than ready to dress up more, at least according to recent buying trends.
-There's been an upward tick in popularity in hues like metallics — which we may have previously associated with a night out on the town; going-out shoes like pumps and heels also trending, according to a recent North American trend report from Afterpay, an online instalment payment program.
+There's been an upward tick in popularity in hues like metallics — which we may have previously associated with a night out on the town; going-out shoes like pumps and heels also trending, according to a recent North American trend report.
 "People haven’t been able to express that creativity and fun through their wardrobe," says Forbes-Bell.
 Because of this, our desire to wear our dressy “outside clothing,” is in high gear — even if it’s just a lunch meeting or, like in my sequinned daydream, a morning coffee with friends.

 New York-based Illustrator Julie Houts encapsulated this ethos perfectly when she posted on Instagram an illustration of the anticipated post-pandemic look featuring a woman in stilettos and a strappy fuchsia sequinned gown with a thigh-high slit.
 Even fashion writers have been sharing their own nostalgia for such peacocking, and how their post-COVID philosophy of dressing up has become a mindset rather than relegated to a specific occasion.